 Budgeting is an important and powerful tool that can be used to curb impulse spending, assist you in meeting specific financial goals and ultimately can stop you from living from paycheque to paycheque.
 But even if you’re not the ‘budgeting type’, there are usually very clear warning signs of where your finances are headed.
-The worst we can do, is hide from these warning signs.
+The worst we can do is hide from these warning signs.
 So this week, I’m looking at ‘budget breakers’.
 Little things that can easily affect your spending in a big way.

 Now, some of these may seem really obvious to you, but most financial issues are often easier to spot in others, than yourselves.
-So without further ado, here I give you 5 potential big budget breakers:
+So without further ado, here I give you 5 potential big-budget breakers:

 1. Giving into financial peer pressure

-My brother once had a boss that, when he sensed one his top workers was ready to leave, he took them out for dinner and drove him around the block to chat about expensive homes or cars.
+My brother once had a boss that, when he sensed one his top workers were ready to leave, he took them out for dinner and drove him around the block to chat about expensive homes or cars.
 Hoping by having the worker buy and get tied into an expensive asset, they couldn’t afford to leave.
 Ha!

 Yes, we don’t all have kind bosses like that, but we also don’t need to be tricked to be tempted.
 Many people make purchases based on their peers.
 Yes, Sally drives a better car than you do, and Tommy always shows you the latest gadgets.
 Or you get sucked into going to all these events that you simply can’t afford, but you do it just to fit in.
 Stop living through them and make decisions based on your own financial situations.